Skip links

 Unicorns (see below)

 One of the most popular spheres of startups in Turkey is e-commerce.
 Online marketplaces, such as Hepsiburada and Trendyol, have become some of the most successful startups in the country, offering a wide range of products to consumers.
-Additionally, there has been growth in startups that offer online payment solutions, such as iyzico, which has gained a significant market share in the payment processing industry.

 Another popular sphere of startups in Turkey is fintech.
 Turkey has a young and tech-savvy population that is open to using digital financial services, which has led to the growth of startups that offer mobile banking, investment management, and peer-to-peer lending platforms.
 For example, Ininal and Papara are two popular digital wallet startups that have gained a significant following in Turkey.
+As of 2024, Papara has over 17 million users and has expanded into neobanking services.

 However, despite this progress, there are still several challenges that need to be addressed to unlock the full potential of Turkey's startup ecosystem:

 – Bureaucracy and Red Tape: Turkey's bureaucracy and red tape can pose a challenge for startups, particularly for those looking to establish a legal entity or obtain necessary permits and licenses.
+Reforms have been introduced (e.g., simplified registration via e-Government), but foreign founders still face visa and banking hurdles.

 Editor's opinion on market characteristics